annejan/PyQtPass/README.md

 - `pass`: The standard Unix password manager.
 - `passpy`: A Python library for interacting with `pass`.
-- Co-Authorship: This project includes code co-written with the assistance of ChatGPT from OpenAI.
+- Co-Authorship: This project includes code and documentation co-written with the assistance of ChatGPT from OpenAI.